yuxi-liu-wired/cyc-archive/README.md

 ### Contents of the folder

 * `websites`: The scraped websites.
-	* `opencyc.org` and `www.opencyc.org`: From the `OpenCyc.org` website, which went offline around 2016.
-Particularly interesting is the tutorial at `www.opencyc.org\doc\doc`.
   * Particularly interesting are:
     * `www.cyc.com\doc\handbook\oe`: The Ontology Engineer's Handbook, version 0.7, last updated on `2002-06-05`.
     * `\www.cyc.com\cycdoc`: Documentation.
       * `walkthroughs\oeintro_cats_frames_long.html`: A long introduction tutorial.
       * `vocab`: A list of vocabularies (that is, entities in the top-level and mid-level ontology and microtheories).
       * `ref`: The reference documentation for the CycL language as it was in 2002.
+  * `cyc.com\cyc\applications\cycsecure`: The CycSecure application, which reasons about ways in which a computer system can be attacked and defended.
+  * `opencyc.org` and `www.opencyc.org`: From the `OpenCyc.org` website, which went offline around 2016.
+Particularly interesting is the tutorial at `www.opencyc.org\doc\doc`.
+  * `www.larkc.eu` and `wiki.larkc.eu`: The "Large Knowledge Collider" website, last updated in 2011.
+It got converted to a [domain parking website](https://en.wikipedia.org/wiki/Domain_parking) in 2015.
+  * `207.207.9.186` and `game.cyc.com`: Two websites for the game of "FACTory".
+It was first launched in 2005 and was hosted on `207.207.9.186` until 2007.
+It was then hosted on `game.cyc.com` until 2012.
+  * `blog.cyc.com`: 11 blogposts by the Cyc Foundation.
+It started in 2008, and ended in 2011.
   * `tunes.org`: Some IRC chat records about Cyc back in 2002--2003.
   * `suo.ieee.org`: The [IEEE 1600.1 Standard Upper Ontology Working Group](https://web.archive.org/web/20080523023923/http://suo.ieee.org/) website, which was last updated on `2003-12-28`.
 Cyc was a participant of it.
 * `other_files`:
   * `Douglas Lenat.md`: Notes I've taken during the research of this essay.
   * `Cyc101_tutorial_slides.zip`: Tutorial slides downloaded from [Cyc 101 Tutorial at OpenCyc.org](https://web.archive.org/web/20120409060356/http://opencyc.org/doc/tut/?expand_all=1)
+  * `minimal-cyc-kb.txt` and `opencyc-ontology.txt`: Early snapshots of the Cyc ontology and knowledge base from before 2002.
+Downloaded from [1](https://web.archive.org/web/20070309111053/http://www.cyc.com:80/SUO/minimal-cyc-kb.txt) and [2](https://web.archive.org/web/20130115202515/http://www.cyc.com:80/SUO/opencyc-ontology.txt)
 * `scraping_utils`: Scripts used for scraping, described above.

+The general impression after reading through the entire system is that there was a single period of "massive extinction event" during 2013--2016, where Cycorp purged just about everything from the Internet.
+No more OpenCyc, tutorial, reference, Ontological Engineer's handbook... everything was purged, except marketing material.
+This closely corresponds to the commercialization wave in 2016 when Lenat declared Cyc "done" and started commercializing it.

 ### Other files